Decentralized-ID/decentralized-id.github.io/README.md

 >Thanks to those who are working to make our identity experience, and the internet, a better place.

 —Information is not so easily organized in a linear fashion.
-This list is a by-product of an effort to enter the best blockchain, self-sovereign, and decentralized identity links into a database to will power a [web-app](https://github.com/infominer33/Crypto-library) for search, navigation by tags, and pages like this with pre-arranged information.
+This list is a by-product of an effort to enter the best blockchain, self-sovereign, and decentralized identity links into a database to power a [web-app](https://github.com/infominer33/Crypto-library) for search, navigation by tags, and pages like this with pre-arranged information.
 The SuperSource will have comments, submissions, ratings and reactions; so that it can become a collabroative effort among anyone who is interested.
 Furthermore, the [Crypto SuperSource](http://crypt0library.net) is a growing collection of all types of crypto related information, not only ID.

 In the mean-time, after gathering all of the links I had already into [one collection](/blockchain-id.toml), I knew I could make an awesome list out of them sooner than a live demo of the app that is in progress.
 Now there are many more links than I began with.